JerloPH/HomeCinema/README.md

 **Home Cinema** is a *"media cataloguing software"*.

+Organize your collection of Movies and TV shows with HomeCinema.

 It is like a book catalogue, except it's for Movies and Series located in your Local Drive.

-It's main feature is to ease the pain of browsing thru many folders and finding out which movie is which.
+Ease the pain of browsing through many folders and finding out which movie is which.

-It uses an interface that almost look like movie streaming sites.

 ## List of features: